Downers Grove Overview

 Federal Student Loans

 Downers Grove, IL Campus

 - Federal Perkins Loan: Qualified graduate students with exceptional financial need may borrow from this campus-based loan program.
 The interest rate is 5%.
 Loan amounts and availability of funding are dependent on annual Federal allocations.
 Awards typically range from $3,000 to $4,000 per academic year.
 A student may borrow an aggregate maximum of $60,000 for undergraduate and graduate study.
 The student borrower will also receive a nine-month grace period and may defer or have the loan forgiven in certain circumstances.

 - Direct Graduate Unsubsidized Loan: Graduate students enrolled at least half-time in a degree seeking program may borrow up to $20,500 per academic year with an aggregate maximum of $138,500 for undergraduate and graduate study (includes amounts borrowed under the Subsidized Loan program).
 Students enrolled in the osteopathic medicine, veterinary medicine, dental medicine, optometry, podiatry, clinical psychology and pharmacy programs are eligible to apply for higher annual loan limits based on their program of study and year in school and may borrow up to an increased aggregate loan maximum of $224,000 (includes loans from prior schools).
-Stafford loans with disbursements prior to July 1, 2013, must be repaid at a fixed interest rate of 6.8%.
-Future loan rates will be based on the Department of Education's determination and will be changed annually.
-The student is responsible for payment of the interest but may elect to have the interest accrue and capitalize while enrolled.
+Current information on interest rates, loan fees and repayment plans for Federal Direct Loans is available via: studentaid.ed.gov/types/loans/interest-rates

 Dentistry and Pharmacy